-Rates are an important source of Council revenue.
+Rates are an important, but emotive, source of Council revenue.
 Council has kept recent rate increases relatively low.
 Rates help pay for the renewal of its assets, the cost of which has grown faster than the recent rates increases.
-This needs to be addressed and Council has elected to do this over several years rather than in one year.
+This needs to be addressed and Council has elected to do this over a number of years rather than in one year.